Tuition & Financial Aid

 As an independent school, MVS relies on tuition dollars for teacher salaries and other operating expenses.
 Tuition for the 2017-18 school year ranges from $8,140 for the early childhood school half day program (3 1/2 hours daily) to $20,827 for the upper school.

 To help make MVS affordable for mission-appropriate students and their families, financial assistance is offered.
-More than $2 million is typically allocated to about half of our students.
+Over $2.2 million is allocated to about half of our students each year.

 Need-based aid is the most common form of assistance - find more details on this web page.
 Merit scholarships are available for promising middle and upper school applicants who stand out above the rest of the applicant pool.